Muldersdrift: Places of interest

-With its wealth of tourism establishments and more than 40 wedding venues and conference centres, Muldersdrift is known for its fine accommodation, restaurants, spas and health resorts.
-It is often referred to as the “wedding capital” of Gauteng.
+With its wealth of tourism establishments and more than 40 wedding venues and conference centres, It is often referred to as the "wedding capital" of Gauteng.

 Home to numerous small farms, smallholdings and nurseries, the area has acquired a reputation for being an arts and cultural hub with a number of home craft industries with a number of potters, artists, brewers, and astronomers based in the area.

 The Wonder Cave near Muldersdrift is one of the show caves of the Cradle of Humankind World Heritage Site.
-It is the third largest cave in South Africa and one of the world’s richest hominid fossil sites.
+It is the third largest cave in South Africa and one of the world's richest hominid fossil sites.

-Muldersdrift is also home to Gilroy’s Brewery.

-Situated in Muldersdrift is Gauteng’s newest casino.
+Muldersdrift is home to Gilroy's Brewery.
+Also situated in Muldersdrift is Gauteng's newest casino.
 The Silverstar Casino and Entertainment Centre contains a variety of restaurants, retail shops, conference facilities, a spa, and a 34-room hotel.

 Opened in October 2013, the 75,000 m2 Cradlestone Mall is named after its proximity to the Cradle of Humankind.

+Crime

+Violent crimes have increased during the 21st century in Muldersdrift.
+The estate manager of the Heia Safari Ranch in Muldersdrift, Paul Shulze, was shot dead in the area in 2013; his own former father-in-law, Franz Richter, was shot dead in 2007 on the same estate.
+Also in 2013, a local woman, Mrs Liesl Botha was attacked in the same house where her daughter Alyssa Botha had been brutally murdered several months earlier.